• Skip to primary navigation

 Portrait of a monk smoking a cigarette and drinking tea

-A friendly monk we met on the Yangon circle train.
+A friendly monk we had tea with after meeting him on the Yangon circle train.

 Mrat